This python uses its massive fangs to hang-on to struggling prey until it can coil fully around it.

-At Perth Zoo: Rough-scaled Pythons are on display in the Nocturnal House.
-In January 2008, Perth Zoo successfully hatched seven Rough-scaled Pythons, a first in Western Australia.
+Saving wildlife together: In January 2008, Perth Zoo successfully hatched seven Rough-scaled Pythons, a first in Western Australia.
 Perth Zoo is part of a national population management and research program for this species.

-Did you know?
 The Rough-Scaled Python has exceptionally long teeth in relation to its body size.
 It is thought this adaptation allows the snake to have a better grip of its furred or feathered prey until it has been immobilised in the python’s coils.